jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Jesse**: Yeah, that's a crazy idea.
 Like, I don't know.
 That's awesome.
 I've never done it myself, but it's like respect to anyone who does that.

-**Bob**:Test-driven development is a very low stress discipline.
+**Bob**: Test-driven development is a very low stress discipline.
 And TCR is a really high stress discipline.
 Because you're going to lose it, man.
 You make one mistake.
 Revert.
 So, okay, fine.
 That might be another, another interesting discipline.
 And there are probably others that would satisfy just as well.
 The point is we ought to be looking and we ought to be, we ought to be looking at this category of testing and saying, okay, what are the disciplines that are going to satisfy this, this category?

 And what are the behaviors that don't?
 And then, then the exclusives line comes in and say, okay, we're going to say, this is the line below that line.
 No, sorry.
 That's below our discipline standard and above the line is above our discipline standard.
 And we're still not close to that.